veitlab/moove/README.md

 ### Requirements

-- Python Version: Python 3.9 or higher
+- Python Version: Python 3.9 to Python 3.12
 - Audio Hardware: A microphone and speaker setup is required for online targeting experiments.

 ### Workflow Overview